ncloudioj/cyheap/README.md

     `>>>item = heap.pop()`

-    Note that peek or pop from a empty heap will raise a IndexError.
+    Note that peek or pop from a empty heap will raise an IndexError.

 3. To run the test.
     * Test the C library.

       `>>make test_array`